Trelissick Park Group logo

 Old Man's Beard

 This is becoming a serious problem in the park and adjoining areas.
-The flowers are easily spread by wind, so it is important to tackle this as soon as flowers appear, but before seeds are set early in the year.
-At this time, OMB is easy to spot, as the white flowers are conspicuous.
-It is useful to have another person to act as a 'spotter', because OMB is sometimes hard to find in the thick bush.
-Cut the vines at ground level and apply Vigilant or Triumph gel.
-Preferably pull down and bag the vines for landfill disposal.
-Make sure all the vines are cut - often hard to see in the surrounding scrub.
+The flowers are easily spread by wind, so it is important to tackle this as soon as flowers appear, and before seeds are set early in the year.
+It is useful to have another person to act as a 'spotter', because while the flowers are easy to spot, the vine is sometimes hard to find in the thick bush.

 Climbing Asparagus